-This 5-Minute Asian Cucumber Salad is refreshing and simple to make!
-With just five easy ingredients, this is about to become your favourite side dish recipe.
+This quick and easy Asian Cucumber Sesame Salad is refreshing and simple to make!
+With just five easy ingredients, this is about to become your favorite side dish recipe.
 Perfect for outdoor gatherings or a delicious addition to any weeknight or weekend meal.

 It’s hard to beat the crunch of this delicious sesame cucumber salad.
-No matter how you slice it (literally), the flavour is going to have you coming back for more.
+No matter how you slice it (literally), the flavor is going to have you coming back for more.

 Your tastebuds will be taken on quite a ride and won’t be ready to be done, even as your bowl empties faster than you’re ready for!

 The most difficult part of this entire recipe is deciding whether you want to eat it right away or cover it and let it marinate for a bit.
-If you’re asking me, I say enjoy this Asian cucumber salad recipe any way that you want!
+If you’re asking me, I say I usually enjoy it straight away as a quick side dish.

 Ingredients & Substitutions

-Sesame Oil – The nutty earthy sesame oil flavour stands out perfectly against the flavour of the vinegar.
+- Sesame Oil – The nutty earthy sesame oil flavor stands out perfectly against the flavor of the vinegar.

 What cucumbers are best to use?